McTavishLab/physcraper_ms/joss_submission.md

   5 sequences per taxon are chosen at random.
 This number can be controlled by the user.
   <!--***How does pyphlawd, or phylota does the exemplar per sepcies choosing?***-->
 - Reverse complement sequences are identified and translated.
-- This cycle of sequence search is performed two times. ***Is there an arhument to control the number of cycles of blast searches with new sequences***
+- This cycle of sequence search is performed two times. ***Is there an argument to control the number of cycles of blast searches with new sequences***
 - A fasta file containing all sequences resulting from the BLAST searches is generated for the user.

 ## DNA sequence alignment